jamesgray007/hoai-course/docs/local_setup.md

 Windows PowerShell:
 New-Item -Path README.md, LICENSE -ItemType File
 ```
-Step 5: Open your editor (Cursor or VS Code) on this folder so you can edit those files.
+Step 5: Open your code editor (Cursor or VS Code) on this folder so you can edit those files.

-Step 6: Add a .env file to the root folder in Cursor/VS Code.
+Step 6: Add a **.env** file to the root folder in Cursor/VS Code.
 You can right-mouse click in the left explorer pane or click File > New File from the menu.
 Add your API keys to the .env file like:
 ```
 OPENAI_API_KEY='sk-long-key-here'
 ```